Coaching and Mentoring

 Coaching and mentoring, whether on an executive level or for overall staff, are increasingly being recognised as important in employee development.
 It is acknowledged by senior management in many organisations that their company will thrive if they offer some form of coaching and mentoring to their staff.

-We are particularly aware at how much this trend for coaching and mentoring has grown in the UK, as this is where most of our clients are based.
+We are particularly aware of how much this trend for coaching and mentoring has grown in the UK, as this is where most of our clients are based.

 We work with companies who automatically assign a mentor to new employees, some who leave it up to the employee to seek out a coach for themselves, some who don't or won't see the advantage of having coaches for their people and just about everything in between.